jesscancode/full-art-case-study/README.md

 ## The problem: you can't search a picture with words

-Pokémon card databases are great at metadata — name, set, rarity, the rules text.
+Pokémon card APIs and databases are great at metadata — name, set, rarity, the rules text.
 They know nothing about what the *art* shows.
-So you can find every card called "Pikachu", but you cannot find *the one where Pikachu is curled up asleep in the rain*.
+So you can find every card called "Pikachu", but you cannot find *the one where Pikachu is standing in a forest*.
 The picture is the whole appeal, and it's invisible to search.

 This started as a genuinely unreasonable personal quest.
 I'm hunting one specific card —